efang5/cse15l-lab-reports/lab1.md

 ![Image](https://github.com/efang5/cse15l-lab-reports/blob/main/Screenshot%202024-01-10%20at%201.09.53%20PM.png?raw=true)
 The working directory was user@sahara.

-There is no output as cd only changes the directory and as we did not give what it was supposed to change the directory to the next directory was unchanged.
+There is no output as cd only changes the directory and as we did not give an input the directory was changed to the home directory we already were at so the directory did not change.

 There is no error.
 ## cd directory argument